pauldu1/Diamond-Price-Prediction-in-SAS/README.md

 <p align="center">
 <img src=images/model2_evaluation2.jpg alt="Your image title" width="450" />
 </p>
-The mean residual of predicted price is reduced to $239 from model 1’s $249 and the maximum residual is reduced to $95,630.
+The mean residual of predicted price is reduced to $239 from model 1’s $249.

 **Predict the Price in New Diamond Dataset**
 ```